nye-duo/Duo-DSpace/docs/system/TEST.md

     [dspace]/bin/dspace dsrun no.uio.duo.cleanup.MetadataCleanup -e [admin email] -i [item id]

 Once this has been done, check the item created in the first step to ensure that the HTML has been cleaned correctly.

+## Install Consumer

+In order to ensure that the DuoInstallConsumer is behaving correctly with regard to applying the appropriate policies when an item is installed into the archive, you can use the following Live test.

+### IMPORTANT: Before testing

+To test the install consumer, we need to ensure that the consumer will run when an item is installed in DSpace.

+To do this, in dspace.cfg:

+* Comment out duo.embargo.communities - this means it will run on all communities
+* Ensure the DuoInstallConsumer configuration is set

+The configuration should look like this:

+    event.dispatcher.default.consumers = versioning, discovery, eperson, harvester, duo event.consumer.duo.class = no.uio.duo.DuoInstallConsumer
+    event.consumer.duo.filters = Item+Install

+Be sure to restart DSpace after making these changes, and don't forget to put them back after you have finished running the tests.

+### Running the tests

+To test the install consumer you can run a live functional test on a running DSpace with the following command:

+    [dspace]/bin/dspace dsrun no.uio.duo.livetest.LiveInstallTest -e [eperson email] -b [path to bitstream] -u [dspace base url] -m [test matrix file] -o [output report path]

+**DO NOT UNDER ANY CIRCUMSTANCES RUN THIS ON A PRODUCTION SYSTEM** - it makes changes to the community and collection structure, and adds/removes items from the system.

+For example in [dspace]/bin:

+    ./dspace dsrun no.uio.duo.livetest.LiveInstallTest -e richard@cottagelabs.com -b /home/richard/Code/External/Duo-DSpace/docs/system/TEST.md -u http://localhost:8080/xmlui -m /home/richard/Code/External/Duo-DSpace/src/test/resources/install_testmatrix.csv -o /home/richard/Code/External/Duo-DSpace/src/test/resources/check.csv

+This will execute the tests as defined in src/test/resources/install_testmatrix.csv

+The output of this process will be a csv file which you can open in Excel, which will give you the test number (from install_testmatrix.csv) and a before/after URL which will take you to items which can be compared to show you what the item was like before the install to the repo was applied, and then again after.
+This can be used for manually checking the results of the process.
+Note that the install test system does also check the results automatically.